 Every few months, a new, hot social media platform hits the scene-Periscope, Blab, Foursquare and more.
-And for many marketers the conversation now has shifted from “why to do social media” to “how to do social media.”
+And for many marketers the conversation now has shifted from “Why to be on social media” to ” How to grow your blog traffic using social media?”

 With the total number of social media users slated to touch 2.77 billion by 2019, businesses need to be super active on these networks or else face the risk of falling out.

 A major component of how to do social media, especially for businesses, is to find out on which social platforms your customers or prospects are concentrated.
 That’s mainly because you don’t derive any benefit in beating customers to the punch.

 The bottom line here is that businesses should not lead, but follow their customers across various social channels.

 Also, it doesn’t make sense to focus your social marketing efforts on platforms where your potential customers aren’t active.